MattZera/MeanConnectFour/README.md

 This will also allows any code changes to quickly update the server and client, but the browser will need to be manually reloaded.

-# Deploying

-If you choose to deploy to a server, follow the steps below.